gazed/vu/README.md

 * Go version 1.23 or later.
-* Vulkan version 1.3 or later, and vulkan validation layer from the SDK at https://www.lunarg.com/vulkan-sdk/
+* Vulkan version 1.3 or later, and vulkan validation layer from the SDK at https://www.lunarg.com/vulkan-sdk/ Includes MoltenVK needed for MacOS and IOS.
 * OpenAL (https://openal.org) latest 64-bit version `OpenAL32.dll`+`soft_oal.dll` from https://openal-soft.org/openal-binaries/
 * `glslc` executable from https://github.com/google/shaderc is needed to build shaders in `vu/assets/shaders`.

-Example Game
+Example Games
 ------

+* [Pure Freecell](https://apps.apple.com/us/app/pure-freecell/id1659399857) is freecell coded coded entirely in Go using the `vu` engine.
-[Floworlds](https://www.floworlds.com) is a strategic puzzle terraforming game coded entirely in Go using the `vu` engine.
+* [Floworlds](https://www.floworlds.com) is a strategic puzzle terraforming game coded entirely in Go using the `vu` engine.

 Credit Where Credit is Due
 --------